krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 <u>Merge sort</u> is a sorting algorithm based on the divide-and-conquer strategy, involving the "divide" and "merge" phases shown in the figure below.

 1. **Divide phase**: Recursively split the array from the midpoint, transforming the sorting problem of a long array into shorter arrays.
-2. **Merge phase**: Stop dividing when the length of the subarray is 1, and then begin merging.
+2. **Merge phase**: Stop dividing when the length of the sub-array is 1, and then begin merging.
 The two shorter sorted arrays are continuously merged into a longer sorted array until the process is complete.

 ![The divide and merge phases of merge sort](merge_sort.assets/merge_sort_overview.png)

 ## Algorithm workflow

-As shown in the figure below, the "divide phase" recursively splits the array from the midpoint into two subarrays from top to bottom.
+As shown in the figure below, the "divide phase" recursively splits the array from the midpoint into two sub-arrays from top to bottom.

-1. Calculate the midpoint `mid`, recursively divide the left subarray (interval `[left, mid]`) and the right subarray (interval `[mid + 1, right]`).
+1. Calculate the midpoint `mid`, recursively divide the left sub-array (interval `[left, mid]`) and the right sub-array (interval `[mid + 1, right]`).
-2. Continue with step `1.` recursively until subarray length becomes 1, then stops.
+2. Continue with step `1.` recursively until sub-array length becomes 1, then stops.

-The "merge phase" combines the left and right subarrays into a sorted array from bottom to top.
-It is important to note that, merging starts with subarrays of length 1, and each subarray is sorted during the merge phase.
+The "merge phase" combines the left and right sub-arrays into a sorted array from bottom to top.
+It is important to note that, merging starts with sub-arrays of length 1, and each sub-array is sorted during the merge phase.

 === "<1>"
     ![Merge sort process](merge_sort.assets/merge_sort_step1.png)